Focusing on Christ’s Victory During Lent: Helpful Tools

 - St Augustine’s Prayer Book (Any editions-and there have been many!-including the most recent are helpful, but I do find the older ones printed in the 1940s and 1950s to be particularly good.
 They can be found on Amazon and other used book websites).

-Jason+ Radcliff (Ph.D., Edinburgh), lives, teaches and ministers at The Stony Brook School, a college prep boarding school in New York.
+Jason+ Radcliff (Ph.D., Edinburgh), is the Associate Rector/Pastor at The Abbey at Pawleys Island, South Carolina.
 He is the author of Thomas F. Torrance and the Church Fathers (2014), Thomas F. Torrance and the Orthodox-Reformed Dialogue (2018) and Grace and Incarnation: The Oxford Movement’s Shaping of the Character of Modern Anglicanism (2020), all published by Wipf & Stock, as well as of numerous essays and articles.